Find the place and find your audience

 Previously, Brittany Ferries campaigns had been led by TV.
-The aim to share more diverse destinations with their target audience meant that this year we were going to be delivering a film based campaign in VOD and in an online environment.
+The aim of sharing more diverse destinations with their target audience meant that this year we were going to be delivering a film-based campaign in VOD and in an online environment.
 Google recently launched Director Mix a tool created to do just this.
-Using a base video it’s possible to change distinct elements such as sections of film, voice over, CTA and other titling to allow the messaging to be aimed at more focussed groups rather than relying on a broad brush generic approach.
+Using a base video it’s possible to change distinct elements such as sections of film, voiceover, CTA and other titling to allow the messaging to be aimed at more focussed groups rather than relying on a broad brush generic approach.

 So we needed to find a campaign concept that could not only create impact across one film, but also continue deliver across twenty plus other versions too.
 These would vary in length from 30″ films to 6″ bumpers.
 Targeted audience segments varied from those who had shown a general interest in holidays in France to those who were interested in more specific or niche breaks such as wine tours, motorbike holidays or camping enthusiasts.
 Big to small, broad to focussed, in other words.

 We came up with Find Your Place.
-An idea that dramatised those perfect moments that make your holiday that only Brittany Ferries through their expert knowledge of the area can deliver.
-It could be the views found on an early morning walk or the taste of sea food as the sunset on a Breton port, each ad was tailored to a specific need or desire…
+An idea that dramatised those perfect moments that make your holiday which only Brittany Ferries through their expert knowledge of the area can deliver.
+It could be the views found on an early morning walk or the taste of sea food as the sun set on a Breton port, each ad was tailored to a specific need or desire.

-Authentic footage from each destination was researched and resourced and in conjunction with Brighton based production company Progress Films, the films were created with each section having its own individually designed and animated element that reflected the destination and activity.
+Authentic footage from each destination was researched and resourced and in conjunction with Brighton based production company Progress Films and the films were then created with each section having its own individually designed and animated element that reflected the destination and activity.